Fovea/markleft/README.md

 --------

 The main goal of markleft is to be just as natural as writing normal text:
- - links are replaces with HTML a tags.
+ - links are replaces with HTML a tags
- - line breaks preserved.
+ - line breaks preserved
+ - HTML is escaped
- - bullet points detected and replaced with HTML ul/li tags.
+ - bullet points detected and replaced with HTML ul/li tags [TODO]

 Markleft combine this with a secondary objective, which is to be extensible offering you the chance to add your own extension to the language.

 Usage
 -----